sony/sonyflake/README.md

 Sonyflake focuses on lifetime and performance on many host/core environment.
 So it has a different bit assignment from Snowflake.
-A Sonyflake ID is composed of
+A Sonyflake ID is composed of:

     39 bits for time in units of 10 msec
      8 bits for a sequence number